 • Transportation

-One of the benefits of supply chain digital transformation is that the new tools at your fingertips will allow you easier access to this data than you’ve had before.
-You don’t have to dig around for updates on how your team is performing and where improvements can be made.
-Still, with so much information readily available, it’s essential to know what to track.
+One of the benefits of supply chain digital transformation is that the new tools at your fingertips will allow you easier access to this data.
+You don’t have to dig around for updates on how your team is performing or where improvements can be made.

-Here are seven of the top metrics to keep your eye on as your transformation occurs.
+With so much information readily available, it’s essential to know what to track.
+Here are seven of the top metrics to keep your eye on.

 1. Cash-to-Cycle Time